 Of course, sometimes people get lost in Iceland and are never seen again; Erlendur knows this only too well.
 Still, it's odd that every Tommy on the mountain would be accounted for – and that none of them would report encountering Matthildur.
 Our hero is hooked by the legend.
 He starts asking around.
 In the manner of every cold-case investigator since the time of Oedipus Rex, he finds living witnesses who will talk to him.
 But what they have to say is contradictory, self-serving, and misleading.
 Only by pressing his curiosity beyond the bounds of decency can Erlendur learn what happened over 60 years before.
 And once he learns, well, what can one do?

 Meanwhile, Erlendur also finds out that foxes will take all sorts of oddments that they find back to their dens.
+(Hence the otherwise obscure title of the Italian translation: Le abitudini delle volpi.)
 He starts to make the rounds of foxhunters and collectors of fox memorabilia.
 Will he find items that speak to his brother's fate?

 The action of Eiseskälte takes place, it seems, simultaneous with the plots of Frevelopfer and Abgründe.
 This is a record, in my experience of crime-novel series: a narrative stream that splits into three channels and runs along during the same stretch of narrative time.
 Will the streams reconverge?